 Over the last few years illustrations are having a real revival.
 Particularly, service-based businesses and large tech and software companies, like Dropbox, Mailchimp or Slack, are using illustrations as part of their branding to come across as more human.
 But that’s not all.
-Illustrations can add real value to your brand.
+Illustrations can add real value to your branding.

 Recently, I had a really interesting conversation with a client.
 I suggested that bespoke illustrations might be a great addition to their visual branding to solidify their look, feel and message even more.
 After I explained these benefits, my client came back and asked to expand on this further.
 All they wanted was to make sure their investment is a worthy one.